costajob/app-servers/README.md

 ##### Considerations
 Nim proved to keep its promises, being a fast and concise language.
-From a pure performance point of view Nim falls behind (but it is very close to) both Java and GO, while gap with Crsytal is more consistent anyway.
+From a pure performance point of view Nim falls behind (but it is very close to) both Java and GO, while gap with Crsytal is more consistent.
 Said that the combination of Nim's powerful compiler options, macro system and complete standard library make it an interesting language to keep an eye on.

 ### Crystal HTTP